aciccarello/ciccarello.me/colophon.md

 I started the site mainly to serve as a professional profile that I could point to instead of updating my bio on every site with a profile page.
 The scope has expanded over time as I migrated blog content after I became unhappy with the Medium.com reader experience.

 In 2021 I began experimenting more with [IndieWeb](https://indieweb.org/) concepts and added other kinds of posts as I became more unhappy with the impact of traditional social media sites.
 In March 2022 I added [support for notes](/posts/2022/03/30/first-note/).
 In June 2022, I [backfilled photos](/posts/2022/06/10/instagram-photos-import/) I had previously posted on Instagram.
-In September 2022 I started recording webmentions.
+In September 2022 I [started supporting webmention](http://localhost:8080/posts/2022/09/09/displaying-webmentions) responses.

 ## Technology